-Recording over a broad frequency range of 10 Hz to 100 kHz allows detection of baleen whales (mysticetes), toothed whales (odontocetes), and anthropogenic sounds.
+Recording over a broad frequency range of 10 Hz to 100 kHz allows detection of the low-frequency ambient soundscape, baleen whales (mysticetes), toothed whales (odontocetes), and anthropogenic sounds.
 All analyses were conducted using appropriate automated detectors for whale and anthropogenic sound sources.
 Analysis was focused on the following species: blue whales (Balaenoptera musculus), fin whales (B. physalus), and Cuvier's beaked whales (Ziphius cavirostris).
 In addition, signals from Blainville's (Mesoplodon densirostris) and Stejneger's (M. stejnegeri) beaked whales were also analyzed.
-Other beaked whale signals screened for include FM pulses known as BW40, BW43, and BW70, which may belong to Hubbs' (M. carlhubbsi), Perrin's (M. perrini), and pygmy beaked whales (M.peruvianus), respectively (Baumann-Pickering et al., 2014).
+Other beaked whale signals screened for include FM pulses known as BW40, BW43, and BW70, which may belong to Hubbs' (M. carlhubbsi), Perrin's (M. perrini), and pygmy beaked whales (M. peruvianus), respectively (Baumann-Pickering et al., 2014).
 Individual blue whale B calls, D calls, and beaked whale echolocation clicks, as well as MFA and explosion occurrence and levels were detected automatically using computer algorithms.
-Presence of fin whale 20 Hz calls was detected using an energy detection method and is reported as fin whale acoustic index (Širović et al., 2015).
+Presence of fin whale 20 Hz calls was detected using an energy detection method and is reported as a daily average, termed the 'fin whale acoustic index' (Širović et al., 2015).
 Details of all automatic detection methods are described below.

-We summarize results of the acoustic analysis on data collected between June 2015 and April 2016 at sites H and N, and between June 2015 and March 2016 at site P. We discuss seasonal occurrence and relative abundance of calls for different species and anthropogenic sounds that were consistently identified in the data.
+We summarize results of the acoustic analysis on data collected between July 2016 and June 2017 at sites H and N, and between April 2016 and May 2017 at site P. We discuss seasonal occurrence and relative abundance of calls for different species and anthropogenic sounds that were consistently identified in the data.
+For the SDT array, baleen whale call localization analysis is not yet complete, although data quality assessment, presented here, suggests that the array will provide a rich dataset of blue and fin whale localizations.